Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Besides the built-in Wi-Fi, the Dream Wall is practically the UDM-SE with a wall-mounting design and a larger touchscreen.

-The point is: a non-Wi-Fi router's relevancy is independent of Wi-Fi.
+The point is: that a non-Wi-Fi router's relevancy is independent of Wi-Fi.
 And you can easily add Wi-Fi to it via an access point.

 And using a router and a few access points is the best way to build a serious Wi-Fi network.